vavramusser/heatisland_dashboard/README.md

 **An interactive geospatial analysis tool exploring the relationship between urban heat patterns and vulnerable populations in Los Angeles.**

+*NOTE: This dashboard contains <u>SIMULATED DATA</u> and should not be used for analysis.
+This application is intended for demonstration purposes only.*

 [🔗 View Live Dashboard](https://YOURUSERNAME.shinyapps.io/heat_island_dashboard/)

 ![Dashboard Preview](screenshot2.png)